 What is laser dentistry?

-Laser dentistry is the precise and efficient way to perform many dental procedures with the use of laser technology.
+Laser dentistry in Bonita Springs is the precise and efficient way to perform many dental procedures with the use of laser technology.
 The laser is an instrument that produces a very narrow and intense beam of light energy.
 Once the laser comes in contact with tissue, which makes up the teeth and gums, it causes a reaction that either shapes or removes the tissue.

 What procedures can use lasers?